amanessinger/vlang-experiments/README.md

 Just fooling around with a new language.
 No need to follow.

+Eventually this should be a web service, running in a Docker container, orchestrated by docker-compose.
+That's always my first target :smiley:

 ## What I did (2021-03-23)

 I've tried this on an Apple M1:

 * `brew install vlang` (0.2.2 46cdf4f)
 * Installing "V 0.1.7" plugin for Visual Studio Code
+* Try Vex framework, abort because of errors
+* Try builtin `vweb` framework, works

 ## Preliminary verdict